 Existing development, as defined in this ordinance, is not subject to the requirements of this section.
-Expansions to structures classified as existing development on any lot other than a lot containing a single-family residence as the principle use must meet the requirements of this ordinance; however, the built-upon area of existing development is not required to be included in the impervious calculations (i.e. the maximum built-upon area).
+Expansions to structures classified as existing development on any lot other than a lot containing a single-family residence as the principle use must meet the requirements of this ordinance; however, the built-upon area of existing development is not required to be included in the density impervious calculations (i.e. maximum number of units permissible or the maximum built-upon area).
 If structures classified as existing development are removed, the parcel's built-upon-area must comply with the standards of this ordinance.